RobotecAI/ros2cs/README.md

 A C# .NET library for ROS2, including C# implementation of rcl APIs, message generation, tests and examples.

-Ros2cs is also an independent part of Ros2 For Unity, which enables high-performance communication between simulation and ROS2 robot packages.
+Ros2cs is also an independent part of [Ros2 For Unity](https://github.com/RobotecAI/ros2-for-unity), which enables high-performance communication between simulation and ROS2 robot packages.
+Follow instructions there instead if you are intending to use ros2cs with Unity3D.

 ### Features